geokonst/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone project for Applied Data Science Capstone course on Coursera
+Capstone project for Applied Data Science Capstone course by IBM on Coursera